pareshnakhe/pareshnakhe.github.io/_posts/2023-12-06-learnings-from-mnist-nn.md

 ---
-title: "Coding MNIST NN from Scratch: Some Learnings"
+title: "Learnings from coding MNIST NN from Scratch"
 classes: wide
 ---